 “For this project, I have been analyzing amino acids, whey protein dietary supplements, and plant-protein dietary supplements for their protein content using both Kjeldahl and FT-IR,” said Saxton.
 “FT-IR provides results rapidly, with little sample preparation, and provides results without requiring caustic chemicals.”

-Saxton intends to graduate in 2021.
+Saxton is on track to graduate in 2021.
 She says that the BUILD program has empowered her to learn more about the products that she consumes, and has greatly impacted her as a student and researcher.

 “The BUILD dairy program has given me the opportunity to network with people at Idaho Milk Product Association conferences and annual BUILD Dairy meetings that I otherwise would have never met,” she said.
 “Through the BUILD Dairy program, I have learned that the dairy industry is an industry of people that truly love what they do, and they really do care about giving the consumer a quality product.”